 What to Look for in a Pressure Washer

 PSI (pounds per square inch) measures the force of the water stream a unit puts out.
-This spec tells you the maximum water pressure a certain pressure washer is capable of producing.
+This spec tells you the maximum water pressure a certain washer is capable of producing.
 It’s the best measure of the cleaning force a model will offer.

-GPM (gallons per minute) refers to the amount of water a pressure washer uses over time—also called the “flow rate.”
+GPM (gallons per minute) refers to the volume of water that the machine puts out at that PSI.
+It’s also called the “flow rate.”
 While PSI is all about force, the GPM is about coverage!
 The higher the GPM, the faster a machine can accomplish a task.

-To calculate cleaning power of a machine, experts recommend multiplying the PSI by the GPM.
-For example, the AR383 has a PSI of 1,900 and a GPM of 1.5.
+To calculate the objective cleaning power of a machine, multiply the PSI by the GPM.
+For example, say a machine has a PSI of 1,900 and a GPM of 1.5.

 So the cleaning power of this particular pressure washer is (1900 x 1.5), or 2850.
 Once more manufacturers list this spec with their offerings, we’ll be able to judge performance even quicker!

 Of course, the motor of a pressure washer plays a big role in determining performance.
 The more power you have behind the pump, the more water it can move–and faster!
-So, it’s important to look at ratings and reviews of the motor that powers the machine you are considering.
+So, it’s important to look at the specific motor that powers the machine you are considering.

-Aside from the motor, the most important component is the performance is the quality of the pump.
+Aside from the motor, the most important component is the pump.
 The pump’s job is to draw in water from the hose and accelerate it to a much higher pressure.
-Because your pump will be working overtime while you operate your machine, it’s important to know which ones to look to for good quality.
+Because your pump will be working like crazy while you operate your pressure washer, it’s important to know how to judge your options.

 Pressure washers use three types of pumps: wobble, axial, and triplex.

 If you’re purchasing a machine for daily use, you should make sure that it has a Triplex pump.
 This is the best type of pump on the market.
 Most are designed in Italy or by high-end equipment makers.
 These are quite expensive but worth it to pros and frequent users.
-With proper maintenance and care, these pumps will last for a very long time.
+With proper maintenance and care, these pumps will last for many years!

-It’s not just what is “under the hood” that determines the quality of a pressure washer.
+It’s not just what is under the hood that determines the quality of a pressure washer!
 It’s also important to consider the quality of the attachments, and which are best suited for your purposes.
 So, be sure to have a look at the hose, wand, and nozzles on any model you think about buying.

 Most pressure washers come with swappable nozzles, which fit on the end of your wand.
-These are used to alter the intensity of the water stream.
+These are used to alter the intensity and angle of the water stream.
 Wider nozzle attachments are useful for tasks like washing cars and windows.
 Narrow attachments are better for cutting through grime, dirt, mold or paint.
-You could also read on what Consumer Reports say about what to look for in a pressure washer.
+Expect to see up to 5 options included.